What Is the Purpose of Sampling in Research?

 Defining Random vs. Non-Random Sampling

-Random sampling occurs when a researcher ensures every member of the population being studied has an equal chance of being selected to participate in the study.
-Importantly, ‘the population being studied’ is not necessarily all the inhabitants of a country or a region.
+Importantly, ‘the target population' for a study is not necessarily all the inhabitants of a country or a region.
 Instead, a population can refer to people who share a common quality or characteristic.
 So, everyone who has purchased a Ford in the last five years can be a population and so can registered voters within a state or college students at a city university.
 A population is the group that researchers want to understand.

 However, as you might imagine, it is not always practical or even possible to gather a sampling frame.
-There is not, for example, a master list of all the people who use the internet, purchase coffee at Dunkin’, have grieved the death of a parent in the last year, or consider themselves fans of the New York Yankees.
+There is not, for example, a list of all the people who use the internet, purchase coffee at Dunkin', have grieved the death of a parent in the last year, or consider themselves fans of the New York Yankees.
 Nevertheless, there are very good reasons why researchers may want to study people in each of these groups.

 Because non-random samples do not select participants based on probability, it is often difficult to know how well the sample represents the population of interest.
 Despite this limitation, a wide range of behavioral science studies conducted within academia, industry and government rely on non-random samples.
 When researchers use non-random samples, it is common to control for any known sources of sampling bias during data collection.
 By controlling for possible sources of bias, researchers can maximize the usefulness and generalizability of their data.